coverclock/com-diag-tesoro/README.md

 # Data Formats

+There are several data formats used between the Hazer and the Tesoro projects.

+## Comma Separated Values (CSV)

 The Hazer gpstool utility stores data in a Comma Separated Value (CSV) format that can be easily imported into a spreadsheet or converted into other forms.
 A single line of a Hazer CSV dataset looks like this.

     "neon", 1299, 4, 0, 10, 1600356403.090779879, 1600356402.000000000, 39.7328371, -105.1543085, 0., 1766.500, 1745.000, 0., 4.948000, 127.340000000, -1.10049, 0.40705, 127.34082, 0.52130, 0.46396, 1.12472, 0, 0\n

+## JSON Datagrams

 The Hazer csv2dgm utility can convert a Hazer CSV dataset into the JSON form required by the movingmap.js script and transmit each line of as